In this Guide

 Both the VX-1 and VX-2 from Leupold have fairly similar build quality.
 They’re a step above the Nikon, with improved waterproofing and fog-proofing.
 Plus, they’re both built in the U.S. and covered by Leupold’s legendary customer service.

 As we’ve said in the reviews, the Leupold models aren’t the most technical scopes.
+They’re fixed, so they’re much more limited in terms of the range of adjustments you can make with them.
 If you’re a more technical shooter, or are looking to make longer shots, the Nikon is probably the best choice for you.
 It has a fairly wide power range, and the BDC reticle is ideal for those longer shots.
 It’s also specific to .22 ammo.

 How to Shop for a Rimfire Scope